-The Directors, on appointment (as part of their induction to the Board) are briefed on their statutory director duties and the standards required of subsidiary boards within Lloyds Banking Group.
-The Board undertakes an annual review of its governance arrangements, in particular of the matters it has reserved for its own determination and those for which it has delegated authority to management.
-This arrangement is designed to enable the Board to provide effective, sound, and entrepreneurial leadership of the Company within Lloyds Banking Group's strategic aims and prudent and effective controls.
+The Company's Directors are briefed, on appointment and on an ongoing basis, on their statutory director duties and the standards required of subsidiary directors within Lloyds Banking Group.
+Stakeholder engagement takes place throughout the Company and the Board engages directly and indirectly with its stakeholders.
+The Board also undertakes an annual review of its governance arrangements, in particular of the matters it has reserved for its own determination and those for which it has delegated authority to management.
+The Company's governance arrangements are designed to enable the Board to provide effective, sound, and entrepreneurial leadership of the Company in line with its strategic aims and prudent and effective controls.

-Stakeholder engagement is embedded in the Board's delegation of authority to the Chief Executive Scottish Widows & Group Director insurance (Chief Executive) for the delivery of the Company's strategy and overall management of the Company's business within its defined risk appetite.
-The Chief Executive discharges their responsibility for the day-to-day management of the Company's business by delegating key areas of their authority to members of management and with the assistance of the Executive Committee (IP&IExCo)) which enables him to make informed decisions about the operations of the Company's business.
+Stakeholder engagement is embedded in the Board's delegation of authority to the Chief Executive Scottish Widows & Group Director Insurance (Chief Executive) for the delivery of the Company's strategy and overall management of the Company's business within its defined risk appetite.
+The Chief Executive discharges their responsibility for the day-to-day management of the Company's business by delegating key areas of their authority to members of management and with the assistance of the Executive Committee (IP&I Executive Committee (IP&IExCo)) which supports the Chief Executive to make informed decisions about the operations of the Company's business.